Jane Njeri Maina: Political career

-In 2023 she was named as one of the better women representatives in Kenya.
-However women representatives did not score well in the survey as those asked seemed to favour governors.
-The list was headed by Turkana County's Cecilia Asinyen and Njeri was second.
+In 2023, she was named among the better-performing women representatives in Kenya.
+However, women representatives generally did not score highly in the survey, as respondents appeared to favor governors.
+The list was led by Turkana County’s Cecilia Asinyen, with Njeri ranked second.

 During the Kenyan Gen Z protests on the 2024 Finance Bill, Maina voted NO in opposition to the Bill though she was in the minority with the consequence that the Bill passed on June 25th 2024 but, due to public outcry, President Ruto declined to assent to the 2024 Finance Bill and asked for its withdrawal.